theAvoidact.com

 Because the grave injury determination is both legally and medically complex, defendants who think a case may involve grave injury should obtain a medical assessment early in the litigation.
 Waiting until the standard impleader deadline is approaching before evaluating the grave injury question eliminates the benefit the exception was designed to provide.

-How the employer exception interacts with the standard deadlines
+How the employer exception interacts with the standard deadline

-The employer exception does not replace the standard deadlines.
-It runs in parallel with them.
+The employer exception does not replace the standard 90-day deadline from answer.
+It runs in parallel with it.
 A general contractor defending a Labor Law § 240 claim has two potential impleader theories against the plaintiff's employer: a contractual indemnification theory (if the subcontract with the employer contains an indemnification clause) and a grave-injury third-party liability theory (if the injury qualifies under WCL § 11).

-In practice, counsel should consider whether to file the contractual impleader within 90 days and then supplement it with the grave-injury claim within the employer exception window, or to wait until both theories are available and file a single comprehensive third-party complaint.
-The risk of waiting is that the 90-day window closes before the grave injury analysis is complete, eliminating the contractual theory.
+In practice, counsel should consider whether to file the contractual impleader within 90 days of the answer and then address the grave-injury claim within the employer exception window, or to wait until both theories are available and file a single comprehensive third-party complaint.
+The risk of waiting is that the 90-day window from answer may close before the grave injury analysis is complete, eliminating the contractual theory.

 Practical steps for defendants with potential grave-injury exposure